Integrating AI for Human-Centric Breast Cancer Diagnostics: A Multi-Scale and Multi-View Swin Transformer Framework: Problem Formulation and Proposed Framework

 \subsubsection{Max-Pooling Fusion}

-Under this fusion strategy, the feature vector $\F_{\text{combined}}$ is constructed by concatenating the four features extracted from both cropped and segmented mammograms across CC and MLO views.
+Under this fusion strategy, the feature vector $\F_{\text{combined}}$ is constructed by concatenating the four features extracted from cropped and segmented mammograms across CC and MLO views.
 The resultant feature map undergoes a reduction process where the maximum values are selected across the concatenated features.
-This operation is performed across the dimension that holds different views (CC and MLO) and segmentation statuses (segmented and cropped), effectively capturing the most critical features.
-This max-pooling step ensures that only the most relevant features, which have the highest values post concatenation, are passed forward, enhancing the model's focus on potentially critical diagnostic information.
+This operation is performed across dimensions with different views (CC and MLO) and segmentation statuses (segmented and cropped), effectively capturing the most critical features.
+This max-pooling step ensures that only the most relevant features with the highest values post concatenation are passed forward, enhancing the model's focus on potentially critical diagnostic information.

 The reduced feature map is then directed through a robust MLP classification head, which comprises successive layers of linear transformations and non-linear activation functions.
 Specifically, LeakyReLU is used to facilitate smooth gradient flow together with dropout layers to mitigate overfitting.
 The architecture of the MLP features layer sizes that progressively decrease from 1,024 to 512.
 The idea is to ensure the refinement of the feature set into highly discriminative elements essential for accurate classification.
 Following the feature compression down to 512 units, the model's architecture culminates in a single output layer.
 This layer directly projects the 512-dimensional feature vector to a single logit, indicative of the binary classification task.